-Rank 2 Label of the claims Legal basis Comments this point shall not apply to persons who were members of the management board of a credit institution 3) Liquidator's reward 4) Other expenses for which the Act on Compulsory Liquidation or other law envisages to be settled as expenses of the proceedings.
-20 Secured claims a) Claims secured with mortgage or other rights that entitles the holder to separate settlement.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 7 in conjunction with the Bankruptcy Act (OG 71/15 and 104/17), Article 149 Entitled to be settled separately against the secured assets outside of the compulsory liquidation proceedings.
-They exclude other creditors, up to the value of the collateral, from settlement, i.e. they are settled before other creditors, but from the value of the collateral.
-After the settlement, remaining proceeds belong to the liquidation estate and are divided to other creditors.
-20 b) Claims for the exclusion of certain assets from the liquidation estate Rights over assets that do not belong to the liquidation estate.
-Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 7 in conjunction with the Bankruptcy Act (OG 71/15 and 104/17), Article 147 para 1 Such creditors are entitled to seek exclusion of certain assets from the liquidation estate.
+Rank 2 Label of the claims Legal basis Comments 19 Obligations of the liquidation estate The obligations of the liquidation estate include the costs of the compulsory liquidation procedure and other obligations of the liquidation estate.
+The costs of the compulsory liquidation procedure include: 1) court expenses and fees 2) claims of unpaid salaries of employees in gross amount determined in the liquidation proceedings which are higher than three unpaid salaries that the employee is entitled to pursuant to lex specialis , up to the amount of three unpaid minimum wages in the Republic of Croatia.
+The provisions of this point shall not apply to persons who were members of the management board of a credit institution 3) liquidator's reward 4) other expenses for which the Act on Compulsory Liquidation or other law envisages to be settled as expenses of the proceedings.
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 12 para 3 Not relevant for resolution reports.
+20 a) Rights of creditors with separate satisfaction right Claims secured with mortgage or other rights that entitles the holder to separate settlement.
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 7 in conjunction with the Bankruptcy Act (OG, 71/15, 104/17 and 36/22), Articles from 149 to 152 The rights of creditors with separate satisfaction right do not represent an order of priority for the collection of claims within the compulsory liquidation procedure, but rather the right of separate settlement outside of compulsory liquidation proceedings.
+However, rights of creditors with separate satisfaction right are depicted here as an order of priority for resolution reporting purposes.
+Creditors with separate satisfaction right exclude other creditors up to the value of the collateral from settlement, i.e., they are settled before other

+Rank 2 Label of the claims Legal basis Comments creditors, but from the value of the collateral.
+After the settlement, remaining proceeds belong to the liquidation estate. b) Rights of creditors with the right of exclusion of assets Rights over assets that do not belong to the liquidation estate.
+Act on Compulsory Liquidation of Credit Institutions (OG 146/20), Article 7 in conjunction with the Bankruptcy Act (OG, 71/15, 104/17 and 36/22), Article 147 para 1 The rights of creditors with the right of exclusion of assets do not represent an order of priority for the collection of claims within the compulsory liquidation procedure since assets and rights on which there is a right of exclusion are separated from the liquidation estate.
+However, rights of creditors with the right of exclusion of assets are depicted here as an order of priority for resolution reporting purposes.